MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 Use the `x-ms-session-token` value that is returned to set the `SessionToken` optional parameter when you retrieve the record that you created.
 [Learn more about sending the session token](#sending-the-session-token).

 > [!NOTE]
+> - With elastic tables you can create a record with duplicate primary key values and different partitionid values.
+However, this is not compatible with Power Apps.
+You shouldn't do this when it is expected that people will create canvas or model-driven apps with this data.
+>
-> *Deep insert* is not supported with elastic tables.
+> - *Deep insert* is not supported with elastic tables.
 Each related record needs to be created independently.
 [Only standard tables support deep insert](org-service/entity-operations-create.md#create-related-entities-in-one-operation)

 #### [Web API](#tab/webapi)